Types of Disaster Recovery Sites: Cold, Warm, and Hot Sites

 A hot site is a fully functional backup site that already has important data mirrored to it.
 This is the ideal disaster recovery site, but can be challenging attain.

-Need to know more about disaster recovery sites and learn what your options are for creating a disaster recovery plan?
+Want to know more about disaster recovery sites and learn what your options are for creating a plan?